Alphamelvin/Drivers_of_Term_Deposit_Subscription/README.md

 ![Subscription by Education](images/Subscription_by_Education.png)

-The subscription by Education analysis of this Portuguese dataset reveals an unexpected trend which is that less formally educated individuals, including the illiterate, have the highest subscription rates with over 20%.
+The subscription by Education analysis of this Portuguese dataset as potrayed using a bar chart reveals an unexpected trend which is that less formally educated individuals, including the illiterate, have the highest subscription rates with over 20%.
 This may stem from a higher level of trust in advice from bank personnel or a simpler, more straightforward approach to financial decision-making.
 In contrast, University graduates and those with unknown education levels show lower rates (around 14–15%), possibly due to more skepticism or vested interest in alternative investment options beyond term deposits.

 Mid-level education groups, such as those with high school or professional courses, perform moderately (10–12%), while basic education levels (4y, 6y, 9y) show the lowest engagement. **This pattern challenges the assumption that higher education leads to higher financial participation.** The recommendation is clear: do not rely solely on academic background as a predictor of financial behavior.
 Instead, customize marketing approaches by using relatable, benefit-driven messaging for less-educated groups and a smarter or more strategic messaging for educated customers.